dynop/routing-service/docs/ocean-routing-prompt.md

 2. Chokepoints as Controllable Features
 3. Build Artifacts & Runtime Metrics
 4. Assumed System Architecture
+5. Build-Time vs Runtime Responsibilities

+Additionally, the implementation is **INVALID** if:

+- ❌ Any test uses **absolute distance thresholds** (e.g., ">5000 nm")
+  - Use relative assertions: `distance_closed > distance_open * 1.15`
+- ❌ **Runtime routing accesses land geometry** (JTS intersection checks in hot path)
+  - All land geometry checks MUST be at build time or optional validation only

 ## 🚨 DO NOT DEVIATE FROM THIS SPEC 🚨